-There are a number of actions that that were identified in the previous plan that have been implemented so assist in the education of residents and to promote the importance of animal registrations.
+The previous plan identified a number of actions that were implemented to assist in the education of residents and to promote the importance of animal registrations.
 These have been well received and are proposed to be undertaken on an ongoing basis.
-They are summarised below.:
+They are summarised below:

-• making available to residents a pamphlet titled 'Living with Dogs and Cats' as a guide for both pet owners and non-owners;

-- follow up pet owners that have not renewed their pet registration; - publish information on the Council website and in the Council newsletter distributed to residents to advise of the registration period and requirements; - promote the requirement for owners to "pick up" after their dogs and dispose of waste appropriately; - provide dog waste bins and drinking fountains at some reserves; and - distribute registration brochures and fact sheets to residents.
+- Making available to residents a pamphlet titled 'Living with Dogs and Cats' as a guide for both pet owners and non-owners - Follow up pet owners that have not renewed their pet registration - Publish information on the Council website and in Council's Monash Bulletin newsletter distributed to residents to advise of the registration period and requirements - Promote the requirement for owners to pick up after their dogs and dispose of waste appropriately - Provide dog waste bins and drinking fountains at some reserves - To Distribute registration brochures and fact sheets to residents.

-There has been some increase in both dog and cat registrations between 2016 - 2020, although there was a slight decrease from the last to current year.
-Overall there has been 3% increase from 2016.
-Encouragingly there was a 7.5% increase in the number of cats registered.
-This is an area where we often see the least amount of compliance with regard to registrations.
+There were some increases in dog and cat registrations between 2016-2020, although there was a slight decrease from the last to the current year.
+Overall there has been a three per cent increase from 2016.
+Encouragingly there was a 7.5 per cent increase in the number of cats registered.
+This is an area where we often see the least compliance with registrations.